 Understanding how the tanning oil works requires you to know how your skin tans.
 When exposed to the UVA rays produced by the sun, your skin reacts by producing melanin.
 Melanin is a unique pigment that gives your skin the tan color and protects you from ultraviolet rays, both UVA and UVB.

 What about sunburns?
 UVB rays are the cause of sunburns.
 When you get sunburns, it means that your skin can’t produce more melanin to protect your body from UV rays.
+It’s best to know the ideal time to tan to get the best result.

 The Mechanism